Seashore wildlife: British seashores

 The coasts around Great Britain and the sea nearby are of international significance.
 Animal life varies from large whales, dolphins and porpoises, grey seals and common seals, through to microscopic animals.
 There are more than 200 species of fish, ranging from small fish like blennies through to basking sharks that are the second largest shark in the world.

 Habitats include areas of landslips, beaches with sand, shingle and rock, cliffs, coastal lagoons, isolated sea stacks and islands, muddy estuaries, salt marshes, submaritime zones (i.e. land influenced by sea spray) and the sea itself.
 British coasts are affected by strong winds and in some areas large waves.
 British tidal ranges are large compared to some other parts of the world.
 Sheltered shores support different life from exposed shores.

-Non-flowering plants range from microscopic plants through to seaweed or kelp up to 5 meters in height.
+Non-flowering plants range from microscopic plants to seaweed or kelp up to 5 meters in height.
 Many animals feed on kelp and kelp provides sheltered habitats for yet others.
 Sea grass is the only type of flowering plant that grows in British seas, but it nonetheless forms vast beds.